sjursaa/odin-rock-paper-scissors/README.md

 # Notes

 JS script must be loaded after buttons are created in the index.html file.
 In order for event handlers to work properly.
+There probably is a way to do this in the script in the head tag.